 Cooking greens in instant pot

 The key with instant pot is using the “saute” feature to brown your vegetables (onions and garlic) first.
-I also do the same with my smoked protein of choice to release some of the flavor.
+I also do the same with my smoked meat of choice to release some of the flavor.
 Then you just add the greens, mix well, and then cook.

 Cooking greens in crockpot